-Queue-batch under different levels of membership dynamics): This experiment investigates the performance of Batch and Queue-batch with respect to the frequencies of the join and leave occurrences.
-We set T{in} equal to T{out} and change the pair of T{in} and T{out} from 30 seconds to 90 seconds.
+Experiment 2 (Average analysis of Batch and Queuebatch under different levels of membership dynamics): This experiment investigates the performance of Batch and Queue-batch with respect to the frequencies of the join and leave occurrences.
+We set T{in} equal to T{out} and change the pair of T{in} and T{out} from 30 s to 90 s.
 The smaller the values of T{in} and T{out} are, the higher the membership dynamics is.
 We average the metrics as in Experiment 1.